 Community Service Opportunities

 Pitt Med students value that each person is unique, and they recognize the importance of being able to understand and relate to patients as people.
-Student community service initiatives allow students to give to their communities and provide opportunities to deepen their skills as humanitarian doctors.
+Student community service initiatives through the student interest groups and other avenues allow students to give to their communities and provide opportunities to deepen their skills as humanitarian doctors.

 Global Health Student Association